Aurizon

-Aurizon Holdings Limited (/əˈraɪzən/ ə-RY-zən) is a freight rail transport company in Australia, formerly named QR National Limited and branded QR National. it was the world’s largest rail transporter of coal from mine to port.
-Formerly a Queensland Government-owned company, it was privatised and floated on the Australian Securities Exchange (ASX) in November 2010.
-The company was originally established in 200405 when the coal, bulk, and container transport divisions from Queensland Rail were brought under one banner as QR National.
+Aurizon Holdings Limited (/əˈraɪzən/ ə-RY-zən) is a freight rail transport company in Australia, formerly named QR National Limited and branded QR National.
+In 2015, it was the world's largest rail transporter of coal from mine to port.
+Formerly a Queensland Government-owned corporation, it was privatised and floated on the Australian Securities Exchange (ASX) in November 2010.
+The company was originally established in 2004-05 when the coal, bulk and container transport divisions of Queensland Rail were brought under one banner as QR National.